oconnor663/jacko.io/posts/snooze.md

 [^por_qué_no_los_dos]: Or maybe we could pick both, by defining two different
     `Stream`-like traits.
-But eventually we'd still have to pick one, when we stabilize the `gen`/`yield` syntax.
+But eventually we'd still have to pick one, when we stabilize `gen`/`yield` syntax.

 [^move_stream]: To solve the cancel safety problem, maybe `next` could take the
     `self` stream by value and return it in a tuple with the optional next value when it completes.
 Then cancelling the `next` future would drop the whole stream instead of snoozing it.
-That's a viable design, but it seems awkward, and I'm not sure anyone would like it.
+That could work, but it seems awkward, and I'm not sure anyone would like it.
 Alternatively, Rust could let us define [futures that can't be cancelled][linear_types], and `next` could be one of those.
 In any case, the snoozing problem with `buffered` and `FuturesUnordered` is independent of this cancel safety question.

 [linear_types]: https://without.boats/blog/asynchronous-clean-up/#linear-types